How to prepare for marriage while single

 3. Become a good partner

 I recently started reading The Art of Loving by Erich Fromm and one thing he says in the introduction stuck with me.
-People do not invest in learning how to love but only into things that can bring them money.
+People do not invest in learning how to love but only in things that can bring them money.

 And I agree.

-Despite the fact, that most of us have not been taught how to date or how to love, we all assume that when the right one appears we will suddenly be able to love him correctly.
+Despite the fact that most of us have not been taught how to date or how to love, we all assume that when the right one appears we will suddenly be able to love him correctly.

-Study the art of loving by researching what it takes to be considered a good lover and friend to someone.
+That’s why the most important step you can take to prepare for marriage is to become a good partner.
+Study the art of loving by researching what it takes to be considered a good lover and good friend to someone.

 I mean how many of you have had friends in the past that sucked at being friends.
-Don’t make that mistake as a girlfriend.
+Don’t make that mistake in your romantic relationship.

 If you struggle with low self-esteem, make sure you develop coping mechanisms that will keep you from projecting your insecurities onto your partner.

-You don’t have to be in a relationship to work on these behaviors, but can start right now as a single woman.
+You don’t have to be in a relationship to work on these behaviors, but you can start right now as a single woman.